Visit Asturias and Cantabria

 Inland are the stunning mountains of the Picos de Europa, a relatively undiscovered mountain range which is very verdant (and yet does have some snow covered peaks), full of bubbling streams, gorges and pretty little villages which look as though they have been lost in time.
 Be sure to take a walk through the Cares Gorge - 1000m deep and 12km long.

 Cangas de Onis in the mountains is surrounded by great scenery and Castro de Coana has an interesting Celtic settlement.
-Salas has a castle from which you get great views.
+Salas has a castle from which you get great views and Covadonga has an important religious sanctuary and was the starting point of the Spanish Reconquest.

 When hiking on the various trails often you will not see another hiker buy may meet one of the very long horned cattle which also use the trails but which are fortunately extremely docile.
 The mountain range is now a National Park and spreads over Asturias and Cantabria and also the Castile and Leon region.
 Sotres makes a good base for walkers.